searchpioneer/lingua-dotnet/README.md

    For very short text snippets such as Twitter messages, it doesn't provide adequate results.
 2. The more languages take part in the decision process, the less accurate are the detection results.
 3. They don't support as many languages
-4. They are not as fast
+4. They are not as fast overall

 *Lingua* nearly doesn't need any configuration and yields pretty accurate results on both long and short text, even on single words and phrases.